IEK-5/freespa/DOC.md

 where y is the year, and Δt is in seconds.

 ## Differences with NREL spa
 Freespa was developed due to license issues with NREL's spa code.
 As such the goal was to more or less re-implement NREL spa.
 Thus the results are generally identical or very similar.
 The interface is, however, different (i.e. freespa is _not_ a drop-in replacement).
 In addition there are some differences in computational details.
-Some of those details might be considered bugs.
-Note that some of the behavior of NREL spa discussed here is not explicitly documented but can be found in the source code of NREL spa [5].
+Some of here discussed behavior of NREL spa is not explicitly documented anywhere but is inferred from the NREL spa source code [5].

 One obvious difference is that freespa provides a simple interface to determine Δt values form internal tables, if so desired.
 Furthermore,